-To protect access for other hikers and preserve the quality of the JMT experience, Yosemite National Park is implementing an exit quota on an interim basis.
-The exit quota will help the park to address access and resource concerns until a comprehensive approach can be developed through the upcoming wilderness stewardship planning process.
-The interim quota will limit the number of hikers exiting the Yosemite Wilderness over Donohue Pass to 45 per day.
-The exit quota applies to all wilderness permits reserved or issued after February 2, 2015.
+To protect access for other hikers and preserve the quality of the JMT experience, Yosemite National Park implemented an exit quota in 2015.
+The exit quota helps the park address access and resource concerns until a comprehensive approach can be developed through the wilderness stewardship planning process.
+The quota limits the number of hikers exiting the Yosemite Wilderness over Donohue Pass to 45 per day.

-Wilderness trailhead quotas are not being reduced.
-The interim solution will help to restore traditional wilderness use patterns, balance access for JMT hikers with non-JMT hikers in the Yosemite Wilderness, and reduce physical and social impacts.
-Additionally, the interim quota will allow Yosemite National Park to collect visitor use and impact data along the JMT.
-Yosemite National Park anticipates launching a planning process to develop an updated wilderness management plan this spring and invites all to participate.
+Wilderness trailhead quotas have not being reduced.
+The exit quota helps restore traditional wilderness use patterns, balance access for JMT hikers with non-JMT hikers in the Yosemite Wilderness, and reduce physical and social impacts.
+Additionally, the quota allows Yosemite National Park to collect visitor use and impact data along the JMT.

 Frequently Asked Questions

 What is the park doing about the increased demand for JMT permits?

 The park is implementing an interim management solution to address increased demand for JMT permits until a more holistic and comprehensive approach can be developed through a larger planning effort.

 The goal of the interim solution is to